Report: Bibles for MIdeast

-Once, Pastor Paul, who is the Director of Bibles for Mideast and also a converted Christian from Islam shared his testimony along with the message of the gospel in that small community.
-After the message Arifa and Akhtar together read Isaiah Chapter 53 and declared their faith in Jesus Christ and accepted Him as their Savior and Lord.
+Pastor Paul, Director of Bibles for Mideast and himself a convert from Islam, had visited the small community where the girls lived and shared his own story along with the message of the gospel.
+After the message, Arifa and Akhtar read Isaiah 53 together, declared their faith in Jesus Christ, and accepted Him as their Savior and Lord.

-Militants barged into the house and forcibly took the girls, Their bullet riddled bodies were later found some distance away from their home.
-One of them was shot in the left eye.
+The very next evening militants barged into their home and forcibly took the girls.
+The terrorists may well have come to know about the underground ministries in the area and the young women’s involvement.
+Their bullet-riddled bodies were later found some distance away from their home.
+One had been shot in the left eye.

-At time of incident there were two other women, both aunts of Arifa and Akhtar in the house, besides a young girl, and a relative who had come to visit the family.
-The women raised an alarm and ran after the gunmen, but stopped following threats from the gunmen.
-Their elder brother was living with his maternal uncles house at another village while as their younger brother was at home when they were abducted and brutally murdered.
+When the incident happened, two other women—aunts of the Arifa and Akhtar—were there, along with their younger brother and a young female relative who had come to visit the family.
+The women raised an alarm and ran after the gunmen, but stopped when the militants began threatening them.
+Their elder brother lived in another village with a maternal uncle.

-After this incident, local missionary Pastor Idris and his assistant were attacked with steel pipes.
-Pastor’s legs were broken.
-Pastor Paul and family also threatened to kill and brutally attacked three times.
+After the invasion and murder, local missionary Pastor Idris and his assistant were attacked with steel pipes, the pastor’s legs being broken.
+Pastor Paul and his family also suffered three brutal assaults and threats on their lives.

-Lashkar-e-Taiba, or the 'Army of the Righteous', seeks to introduce an Islamic state in South Asia and to "liberate" Muslims in Indian-controlled Kashmir.
+Lashkar-e-Taiba, or the 'Army of the Righteous', aim to create an Islamic state in South Asia and to ‘liberate’ Muslims in Indian-controlled Kashmir.

 India has identified the group as the alleged masterminds behind the 2008 terror attack on the Indian financial capital of Mumbai that killed 166 people.